FeliciaCoding/JavaScript-Crush-Course/01-Operator/README.md

 - **Baby Level Weather App (Conditionals)**
   - Finally, the program implements a simple weather app using conditionals.
 It prompts the user to input the weather condition and advises whether to grab an umbrella or wear sunglasses based on the input.

-Feel free to explore the code further and experiment with it to deepen your understanding of JavaScript basics.
-If you have any questions or need clarification, don't hesitate to reach out!